damoncro/cronos_cassini_brownie_template/README.md

 ```

 ## How to deploy your smart contrats?
-Just add your solidy contracts in contract folder and modify the deploy.py in scripts folder.
+1. Just add your solidy contracts in contract folder and modify the deploy.py in scripts folder.
+2. Run `brownie run scripts/fund.py --network cassini`